 Year 6 – Diffusion Tube Samples

 + Rights Respecting Steering Group/School Council visited the local Town Hall to meet regarding our initiative.

 + Slogan Competition – winners were chosen from across each year group with the overall winning entry turned into t.shirts for the children to wear during their leaflet drop.
 This will be revealed shortly.

-+ Government-driven project to take place.
++ Government-driven project launched.

 Click here to see further information about this project which will began in the Autumn Term.